 On the issue of building arguments, I will say that you can’t prove if something is correct or not by comparing it to the thing you claim is correct.
 You have to compare the NIV and the KJV to the original language to see which is the most accurate.
 I could easily perform the same arguments on the KJV if I held that the NIV was the only Word of God in English.

 1. The King James Version has not been changed or altered, but has been preserved because it is God’s perfect Word in English

 Out of all the items on the list the KJV people throw at me, this one makes the least amount of sense.
 Here is why; because in the front of nearly every KJV is a preface that explains how it happened that the Bible the reader is now holding came to be.
 It also explains that the KJV has been updated and revised a number times or so.
 It also states that the newest updates include newly discovered manuscripts and new critical revisions.
 Which means that the KJV has indeed changed over time.
 They just keep that same archaic language to make you think its the same….because most people who own Bibles won’t notice the difference between one or two words.

 The editors also indicate that it was not their intent to make a perfect translation, just a better translation, in the native tongue.
 This is evidenced by the 8,500+ marginal notes in the 1611 version, that describe translation issues and alternate readings.

 Wait a minute….did they cut the ankers or did they take them up?
 Ooh no!
 Satan has altered the sacred text!
 Burn it!!!!

 Hey why doesn’t my spell-check recognize anker?
 Oooh that’s right, it isn’t spelled that way anymore!
 At a bare minimum we need to at least update word spelling.
-At least the modern KJV bible have agreed to do that much.
+At least the NKJV has agreed to do that much.